May trial date set for Sean 'Diddy' Combs to face sex trafficking charges

 After the video was broadcast, Combs posted a social media video apologizing, saying: "I was disgusted when I did it" and "I'm disgusted now."

-Federal prosecutors responded to the defense lawyers’ claims by telling the judge in a letter that the government was not in possession of the video before it was aired on CNN.
+Responding Wednesday night in a court filing to defense claims that the federal government had leaked the video to CNN, prosecutors told the judge that the government was not in possession of the video before it was aired on CNN.

-During Thursday's hearing, the judge said he will issue an order restricting what both sides can say publicly about the charges or the investigation.
+During Thursday's hearing, the judge said he would issue an order restricting what both sides can say publicly about the charges or the investigation.

 Combs’ lawyers have been trying unsuccessfully to get the founder of Bad Boy Records freed on bail since his Sept.
 16 arrest.